mzmine/mzmine_documentation/docs/module_docs/uv/uv_resolve_traces/uv_local_min_resolver.md

 The algorithm finds the intensity value (threshold) that leaves the specified percentage of data points in the trace below the given value.
 All such data points are removed.

-The typical values for data from other detectors may be significantly different than from MS data.
+The typical values for data from other detectors may be significantly different from from MS data.
 E.g., MS data may require 85%, whereas other data may require lower values such as 50%.

 ![img.png](img.png)